iremgulcin/acelya-kardelen-emine-cevdet/datasetcard.md

 [^*]: *marked features are created by us.
 <!--{{ dataset_structure | default("[More Information Needed]", true)}}-->
+Since we have a time series data, instead of normal cross validation methods "Time series cross validation" was utilized while splitting the dataset.
+Time series cross validation is a technique that splits the data in such a way that test set is always the future compared to the train set; keeping the meaning of the corresponding dates of the datapoints.
+This way we made sure there were no data leakage and the model used "past" data and predicted the next one.
 ## Dataset Creation

 ### Source Data